bzon/nexus-cli/README.md

 ## Installation

-Download the latest [release](https://github.com/bzon/nexus-cli/releases) to anywhere.
+Download the latest [release](https://github.com/bzon/nexus-cli/releases) to any directory in your system.
 Rename it as `nexus-cli` or for Windows, `nexus-cli.exe`.

 Run it as `nexus-cli --help` or `nexus-cli.exe --help`.